Transcendent-Tapir/Spectral-Sleuths/index.md

 - What drives you to investigate
 - What skills you have
 - What connections you have (maybe an asset?)
+- What extraordinary abilities do you have
+- What is your reputation

 Things that hold you back